Large-scale Modeling of the Observed Power Spectrum Multipoles: Mapping

 \subsection{Redshift evolution}

 We next use Eq.~\eqref{eq:PSM-to-dSFB} to exactly model the effects of redshift evolution in PSM.
 In the standard 3D clustering analysis, the theoretical model is evaluated at a single redshift to represent the clustering of the entire redshift bin, known as the effective redshift approximation.
-Such approximation is introduced to make the evaluations of 2CFM and PSM feasible for MCMC inference.
-One can use a single effective redshift for all multipoles (hereafter referred to as the common ERA), or one can choose an effective redshift for each multipole (referred to as the multipole ERA).
-We review these in \cref{sec:ERA}.
+Such approximation is introduced to make the evaluations of 2CFM and PSM feasible for Markov chain Monte Carlo (MCMC) inference.
+One can use a single effective redshift for all multipoles (hereafter referred to as the common ERA), which is adopted in most 3D clustering analyses to date.
+Alternatively, one can define an effective redshift separately for each PS multipole to account for the anisotropic clustering due to RSD \cite{22CatorinaGR-P}

+where the multipole-dependent effective redshift $z_{{\rm eff},L}$ is defined through the weighted volume average of the PSM.
+We refer to this version as the multipole ERA.
+We review these two versions of effective redshift approximations in \cref{sec:ERA}.

-By construction, the ERA neglects the clustering between different redshifts within the bin, thereby ignoring the impact of redshift evolution on the clustering signal.
-This redshift dependence is also referred to as the unequal-time correlation \cite{23Raccanelli_UT,23Raccanelli_AFPS}.
-To incorporate these effects in PSM, one can perturbatively expand the redshift dependence in terms of galaxies’ radial separations \cite{23PaulWA,25Spezzati_UT}, which captures the leading order corrections beyond the ERA.
+By construction, the effective redshift approximation ignores the impact of redshift evolution on the clustering signal and treats the survey volume, which spans a range of redshifts, as if it were observed at a single representative redshift.
+This explicit dependence of the clustering signal on the two redshifts of a galaxy pair, \(z_1\) and \(z_2\), is also referred to as the unequal-time correlation \cite{23Raccanelli_UT,23Raccanelli_AFPS}.
+To incorporate these effects in PSM, Refs.~\cite{23PaulWA,25Spezzati_UT} perturbatively expand the redshift dependence of cosmological and astrophysical functions in terms of galaxies’ radial separations, which captures the leading order corrections beyond the ERA.

 Going through the dSFB power spectra, we can now compute the PSM with the proper evolution within the redshift bin without using the ERA or the perturbative expansion.
 We compare the exact results with the common and multipole ERA in \cref{fig:effective_redshift}.
 Here we use the dSFB basis to compute the PSM in both exact and approximate cases, corresponding to whether the growth factor $D(z)$ and growth rate $f(z)$ are allowed to vary with redshift or fixed at an effective redshift within the bin.
-In both cases, WA effects are included such that we can isolate the effects of redshift evolution.
+In both cases, wide-angle effects are included such that we can isolate the effects of redshift evolution.